 - Select University of North Carolina at Chapel Hill as your Participating Institution.

-- Note: It is important that the email address that you entered into the CITI website match the email address entered into the IRB application.
+- Note: It is important that the email address that you entered into email field on the CITI website match the email address entered into the IRB application.

 After you have completed the CITI Program Online course, your training course completion history will be added to the UNC Human Research Ethics Training Database.
 UNC affiliated staff can go there to generate a completion certificate.